ClemensX/ShadedPathV/README.md

 - Synchronization is done at presentation time, when the backbuffer image is copied to the app window
 - Support VR games via OpenXR

+## Mesh Shader

+Started implementing a mesh shader for Billboard rendering, but realized that it is only supported with newer NVIDIA cards - not even my dev laptop does have this feature.
+So stopped for now.
+There is a user API to enable the feature for vulkan device creation.
+Probably not worth to invest more time now and try to implement a mesh shader.
+Maybe if support is extendend it makes sense some day.

 ## Cube Maps

 To be able to continue with PBR implementation we first need cube maps for a skybox.